Laboratory of Particle Accelerator Physics

 Particle accelerators play an important role in high energy physics, materials and life sciences.
 They are used to create a very special state of matter — beams of particles (protons, electrons, photons, neutrons, muons, neutrinos etc.).
 Medical applications of accelerators include radiotherapy, production of radioactive isotopes, hadron therapy and bio-imaging.

-New Opening: LPAP is looking for a post-doc scientific collaborator to enlarge the team and contribute to the design of the Future Circular Colliders.
+The LPAP is looking for a motivated PhD student to contribute to the design study of a Future Muon Collider.More details available at link.